adamsilver/fdpb/01-a-registration-form.md

 HTML5 validation has been around for a while now.
 By adding just a few HTML attributes, supporting browsers will mark erroneous fields when the form is submitted.
 Non supporting browsers fall back to server-side validation.

 Normally I would recommend using functionality that the browser provides for free because it's often more performant, robust and accessible.
-Not to mention, it becomes more and more familiar to users as more and more sites use the standard functionality.
+Not to mention, it becomes more familiar to users and more sites start to use the standard functionality.

-Whilst browser support is quite good, many browsers have patchy support[^].
+While HTML5 validation support is quite good, many browsers have patchy support[^].
 For example, some implementations such as Firefox 45.7 just says “Please enter an email address” even if I've entered something in the box.
 Where as Chrome says “Please include an '@' in the email address” which is more helpful.

 Similarly, we should give users the same interface whether errors are caught on the server or the client.
-To simultaneously avoid these issues and grant oursleves the ability to design for a number of provisions, we'll provide our own solution.
+To simultaneously avoid these issues and grant ourselves the ability to design for a number of provisions, we'll provide our own solution.
 In this case, the first thing to do is turn off HTML5 validation as follows.

 ```HTML
 <form novalidate>
 ```

+### Handling Submission

 When the user submits the form, we need to check if there are errors.
 If there are, we need to prevent the form from submitting the details to the server.